-This 5-year public use microdata sample (PUMS) for 2018-2022 is a subset of the 2018-2022 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) samples.
-It contains the same sample as the combined PUMS 1-year files for 2018, 2019, 2020, 2021, and 2022.
+The Public Use Microdata Sample (PUMS) are a subset of the 2022 American Community Survey (ACS) and Puerto Rico Community Survey (PRCS) samples.
 Unless otherwise specified, the term "ACS" in this document will refer to both the ACS and PRCS.